ni/nilrt-snac-guide/source/appendix_1.rst

    custom authentication schemes based on common PAM tooling.

 -  System credentials are no longer shared between Safemode and Runmode.
-   The default login user for Safemode will remain admin.
-Setting the admin account password while in Safemode will not transfer to Runmode.
+   The default login user for Safemode will remain ``admin``.
+Setting the ``admin`` account password while in Safemode will not transfer to Runmode.

 -  MAX connection with the NILRT system will not function once the